vivekjoshy/openskill.py/paper/paper.md

 for chess, a head-to-head game, and it struggles to adapt to the complex dynamics of multiplayer scenarios.
-Similarly, Glicko 2 [@Glicko2], while offering improvements in rating accuracy and accounting for player rating volatility, still falls short when tasked with accurately representing the individual contributions within a team-oriented game setting.
+Similarly, Glicko 2 [@Glicko2], while offering improvements in rating accuracy and accounting for player rating volatility still falls short when tasked with accurately representing the individual contributions within a team-oriented game setting.

 This library represents a concrete implementation of an improved ranking